AmrendraTheCoder/casata/README.md

-# YieldShift 🎯
+# LampFi 🪔✨

-AI-powered yield optimizer for DeFi farmers.
-Automatically detect underperforming positions and get migration recommendations to earn 30-40% more yield.
+**Your Wishes, Our Command**

+Summon the Genie to unlock prosperity.
+AI-powered magical optimization finds you 30-40% better yields across 200+ enchanted protocols.
+Transform your DeFi journey into a tale of Arabian Nights!

-## Features
+## Magical Features

-- 🔍 **Smart Detection**: Automatically scans your wallet for DeFi positions
-- 🤖 **AI Analysis**: Compares 200+ protocols across chains
-- ⚡ **Migration Scores**: Ranked recommendations with cost breakdowns
+- 🔮 **Mystical Vision**: The Genie peers into your treasure vault in 3 seconds
+- 🧞 **Genie's Wisdom**: Ancient AI magic compares 200+ enchanted pools across mystical realms
+- ✨ **Wish Fulfillment**: Every wish receives a magical score (0-100) with transparent costs
-- 💰 **Maximize Yields**: Find better opportunities across Ethereum, Base, and Arbitrum
+- 💎 **Maximize Prosperity**: Discover better opportunities across Ethereum, Base, and Arbitrum
-- 🔒 **Read-Only**: We never ask for signatures or access to your funds
+- 🛡️ **Sacred Protection**: Read-only magic - we never ask for signatures or access to your riches

 ## Tech Stack